dbpedia/webid/README.md

 3. The WebID profile document `must` contain:
  * A `foaf:primaryTopic` from the WebID profile URI to the WebID.
  * A statement whether the WebID is a `foaf:Person`, `foaf:Organisation` or `foaf:Agent`
- * The modulus and exponent of the RSAPublicKey
+ * The modulus and of the RSAPublicKey
 4. The WebID profile document `should` be public as in open access like the majority of websites.
 5. The private key as well as the PKCS12 (.pfx,.p12) file `must` be kept in a secure location (normally password protected file or entrusted to a web browser).
 6. The X.509 Certificate, which is part of the PKCS12 file `must` contain the WebID in the `subject alternative name` (SAN) field